Stabilizing a Queue Subject to Action-Dependent Server Performance: Stochastic Discrete-Time Framework

-Based on the formulation outlined in Section~ \ref{sec:timingnotation}, we proceed to describe a discrete-time MDP that models how the states of the server and queue evolve over time for any given scheduling policy.
+Based on the formulation outlined in Section~ \ref{sec:timingnotation}, we proceed to describe a discrete-time MDP that models how the states of the server and queue evolve over time for any given scheduler policy.